Should You Pay for a Vacation With a Credit Card?

 So which card makes the most sense for you?
 The decision comes down to what you plan to do, how loyal you are to certain companies, and what all you hope to get from the use of your card.

 Try the Chase Sapphire Preferred® for Points Flexibility

-The Chase Sapphire Preferred® does have an annual fee of $95, but it’s waived for the first year.
+The Chase Sapphire Preferred® does have an annual fee, but it’s waived for the first year.
 Consider whether or not you can justify the fee in future years.
 If you don’t plan on utilizing the card for very long, it may make more sense to look at a card that doesn’t charge an annual fee.

 Check out the Discover it® Miles to Avoid Fees